-To survive and thrive in a changing world, a not-for-profit organisation must develop a fundraising plan that rests on these six pillars of fundraising:
+To survive and thrive in a changing world, a not-for-profit organisation must develop a fundraising plan that rests on these seven pillars of fundraising:

 Many organisations run into trouble because they only have one or two sources of funding, or because they only have two or three people really involved in raising money.
 If any of the sources or any of the people go away, the organisation will likely find itself in trouble.